Resilience for Doctors was set up, and is run, by doctors for doctors. Here’s our core team.

 Chris’s interest in resilience strategies deepened when he struggled with low mood and burnout as a hospital doctor working 100-hour + weeks in the late 1980s.
 Recognising that endurance is only one aspect of resilience, he says, “If someone gets back problems from a poorly designed chair, we don’t train them in resilience to put up with poor conditions.
 Instead we’d take an ergonomic approach and redesign the chair”.
 Taking a similar view with working conditions, he successfully took his employers to court, setting a legal precedent ruling that whatever the hours of work in a contract, employers still had a legal obligation to protect health and safety at work.

-Chris’s books include Find Your Power – a toolkit for resilience and positive change (Permanent Publications, 2nd Ed, 2010), and, co-authored with Joanna Macy, Active Hope – how to face the mess we’re in without going crazy (New World Library, 2012).
-He also co-presents The Happiness Training Plan Audiobook with Miriam Akhtar.
+Chris’s books include Seven Ways to Build Resilience (Robinson, 2019), and, co-authored with Joanna Macy, Active Hope – how to face the mess we’re in without going crazy (New World Library, 2012).
+He teaches online courses for resilience and wellbeing at https://resiliencetraining.net

 Co-Director Dr Simon Wade